 Kick off the day at the Geyerswörthsteg, a pedestrian bridge where you can witness the memorable postcard of Bamberg: the southern facade of the Altes Rathaus.
 If you look upstream you can see the watermills used first for the production of flour and vegetable oils but later on to produce energy for some industries.

-2. Have a closer look at the facade of The Altes Rathaus (Old Town Hall)
+2. Altes Rathaus (Old Town Hall)

 The Altes Rathaus (Old Town Hall) of Bamberg is maybe the most famous postcard of Bamberg.
 Connecting the hillside Episcopal part of the city and the Island District, a part of town surrounded by river Regnitz where the old "bourgeois" merchant town flourished, the Rathaus is a very peculiar building with an also peculiar history.